Destinations Italy Milan & Lakes

 Michelin · Splurge · Special Occasions

-Milan has more Michelin stars than any other Italian city after Rome, and the level here is genuinely competitive — modern Italian cooking at international scale.
-The three below are the ones that earn their tasting menu prices: Cracco for the room and the institution, Seta for the precision, Berton for the conceptual rigor.
+Milan's Michelin representation is deep, and the level is competitive; modern Italian cooking at international scale.
+The three below are worth the tasting-menu spend: Cracco for the room and the institution, Seta for the precision, Berton for the conceptual rigor.

 Cracco in Galleria